JacobDavidFinch/principles/README.md

-# Style Guide
+# Dev Guide - WIP
-Preferred Code Style Guide picked up from blogs, books, videos, and preferences.
+Developer Guide picked up from blogs, books, videos, and preferences.
+Includes code style, practical wisdom, and things I enjoy using to perform the job.
+Please note a lot of this content is taken directly from others who have spent far more time on it than myself.
+Please see bottom for references.

 ## Naming Convention

 camelCase naming convention